bretello/fancycompleter/README.md

 fuchsia.
 Everything else is plain white.

 `fancycompleter` is compatible with Python 3.
-However, by default colors don\'t work on Python 3, see the section [How do I get colors?](#how-do-i-get-colors) for details.
+However, by default colors don't work on Python 3, see the section [How do I get colors?](#how-do-i-get-colors) for details.

 ## Other features